These Are The Books Money Diarists Recommend You Read

 As an avid reader, I've spent a good portion of my life deciding what to read next.
 After all, there's no Netflix for fiction; there's no algorithm to automatically pick your next book.
 I've concluded that the most important step to finding a great read is being constantly open to new titles, however they come into my life.

 Get lost wandering aisles of used bookstores.
 Read book reviews each week.
-Ask your friend what her mom is reading in her book club.
-Or, you can just read the Money Diaries each week.
-Starting today, this massively popular Refinery29 series will have its own Canadian version.
-And, if our diaries from around the world are any indication, so many entires will contain amazing recommendations.
+Ask your friend what her mum is reading in her book club.
+Or, as I discovered while combing through old Money Diaries for this story, you can just read the Money Diaries each week.
+So many entires contain amazing recommendations.

 Speaking personally, some of my favourite books have come from friends who know me, and know my priorities.
-So if you’re a person who'll read the Money Diaries each week, then titles in this round-up will definitely speak to you.
-We compiled an eclectic list, ranging from actually cool self-help books to gripping thrillers, composed of what global money diarists were reading when they wrote their entries.
+So if you’re a person who reads the Money Diaries each week, then titles in this round-up will definitely speak to you.
+We compiled an eclectic list, ranging from actually cool self-help books to gripping thrillers, composed of what money diarists were reading when they wrote their entries.